FAQs (Frequently Asked Questions)

 RICO is comprised of three sections that participate in complaints processing daily: the Consumer Resource Center, the Field Investigations Section, and the Legal Section.

 • Intake by the Consumer Resource Center.
 Complaints are screened for jurisdiction and appropriateness by an investigator in the Consumer Resource Center (Center) who is familiar with the licensing laws governing the regulated industries.
-If the complaint meets the jurisdictional threshold and is appropriate for RICO review, it could be investigated fully by the intake investigator and then referred to the Legal section for review, or referred to the Field section for further handling.
+If the complaint meets the jurisdictional threshold and is appropriate for RICO review, it will continue being processed by RICO.

 • Field investigations.
-Complaints that may involve licensing law violations are handled by the Field Section.
-They review information and gather evidence and may refer matters that involve potential licensing law violations to the Legal Section for further review.
+The majority of complaints that may involve licensing law violations are handled by the Field Section.
+The investigators review information and gather evidence and may refer matters for potential prosecution to the Legal Section for consideration.

 • Legal review and enforcement.
-Attorneys in the legal section review complaints for possible enforcement action such as discipline in the case of licensees, or the filing of a lawsuit in the case of unlicensed activity.
+Attorneys in the legal section are the prosecutors who review complaints for suitability for enforcement action such as discipline in the case of licensees and a lawsuit in the case of unlicensed activity.
+Where appropriate they will pursue such formal enforcement action.

 What happens when a report or tip of unlicensed activity is received by RICO?

-The tip or report is reviewed expeditiously by an intake investigator and then referred to the unlicensed task force for prompt review and action.
+The tip or report is reviewed by an intake investigator and can be referred to the unlicensed task force for review and possible action.
+The tips that contain detailed or specific information are more likely to result in follow up by the unlicensed task force.

 Who are the parties to a RICO matter; what role do they play in the complaints review process?

-There are often two parties to a RICO matter, a complainant and a respondent, but some complaints are filed “anonymously” too.
+There are often two parties to a RICO matter, a complainant and a respondent, but some complaints are also filed “anonymously”.

 Complainants do not determine the course or scope of the investigation, but they will receive status updates.